 Transparency International (TI)'s latest (2020) Corruption Perceptions index, probably the best international metric available, gives some independent perspective on this.
 Other than Israel, southern neighbourhood countries are not doing well.
+To quote TI on the region's overall performance (this includes Gulf countries):

+"For the third consecutive year, the Middle Fast and North Africa region is still per-

-To quote TI on the region's overall performance (this includes Gulf countries): "For the third consecutive year, the Middle East and North Africa region is still perceived as highly corrupt, with little progress made towards controlling corruption."
+"For the third consecutive year, the Middle East and North Africa region is still perceived as highly corrupt, with little progress made towards controlling corruption."